Kingdom of Kongo: Military structure

-Troops were mobilized and reviewed on Saint James' Day, 25 July, when taxes were also collected.
-Subjects celebrated this day in honor of Saint James and Afonso I, whose miraculous victory over his brother in 1509 was the principal significance of the holiday in the Kongo.
+Troops were mobilised and reviewed on Saint James' Day, 25 July, when taxes were also collected.
+Subjects celebrated this day in honour of Saint James and Afonso I, whose miraculous victory over his brother in 1509 was the principal significance of the holiday in the Kongo.

 When the Portuguese arrived in Kongo they were immediately added as a mercenary force, probably under their own commander, and used special-purpose weapons, like crossbows and muskets, to add force to the normal Kongo order of battle.
 Their initial impact was muted; Afonso complained in a letter of 1514 that they had not been very effective in a war he waged against Munza, a Mbundu rebel, the year before.
 By the 1580s, however, a musketeer corps, which was locally raised from resident Portuguese and their Kongo-mestiço (mixed race) offspring, was a regular part of the main Kongo army in the capital.
 Provincial armies had some musketeers; for example, they served against the Portuguese invading army in 1622.
 Three hundred and sixty musketeers served in the Kongo army against the Portuguese at the Battle of Mbwila.
 Kongolese forces became accustomed to firearms in the 18th century.
-Primary sources about the battle between regent of King Pedro V and Jose I in 1781 indicated that Jose's 30,000 soldiers were armed with "musket and ball."
+Primary sources about the battle between regent of King Pedro V and José I in 1781 indicated that José's 30,000 soldiers were armed with "musket and ball."
 Artillery was used to an extent in the 18th century.
 According to the historian John Thornton, a Kongolese unit that faced Portuguese forces in 1790 sometimes employed artillery.

-In 1509, Afonso I of Kongo built holes containing an iron each in defense of Mbanza-Kongo where they were dug to fortify and surround the city.
+In 1509, Afonso I built holes containing an iron each in defence of M'banza-Kongo where they were dug to fortify and surround the city.
 Its main purpose was to attract the opponent's forces to the central public square of the city where most of the army was assembled.
-Rival and brother of Afonso, Mpanzu a Kitima, succumbed to this anti-personnel trap during a campaign against Afonso.
+Rival and brother of Afonso I ("Mpanzu a Kitima"), succumbed to this anti-personnel trap during a campaign against Afonso.
 Sources from the early 16th century document about Central African naval vessels carved from a single log which could carry 150 people.
 In the 16th century, Kongo was recorded to be able to deploy 800 of such naval vessels.
 In 1525, one of such boats cooperated with a Portuguese vessel to capture a French ship off the coast of Soyo.
 The Kongolese vessel played the role of capturing and attacking the shore party from a longboat.